bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 **Chosen: Single set of Codable structs used by both networking and Views**

-API responses are decoded directly into structs (e.g., `Season`, `Driver`) that Views also use to render data. `CodingKeys` are used where API field names don't match Swift conventions.
+API responses are decoded directly into structs (e.g., `Season`, `Driver`) that Views also use to render data. `CodingKeys` are used where API field names don't match Swift conventions — for example, renaming `driverId` to `id`.
+When a `CodingKeys` enum is defined, *all* decoded properties must be listed as cases (even unchanged ones), because defining the enum disables Swift's auto-generated mappings.

 No separate "domain model" layer at this stage.
 The app has 3 screens and 3 API calls — the overhead of a mapping layer is not justified.